FWeinb/fweinb.github.com/_posts/2013-05-20-thoughts-about-sass-and-bem.md

 In SCSS there is the [Referencing Parent Selectors](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#referencing_parent_selectors_): `&` which is most often use in combination with pseudo classes like `:hover`, `:before` or `:after`.

-But woudn't it be great to write it like this:
+But woudn't it be great to write BEM SCSS like this:
 <div class="highlight-full-view">
 {% highlight scss %}
 .block{